 It helps to understand what the different pay lines and symbols represent on each machine, but it isn't necessary.
 With nothing more than the push of a button, you have a shot at the jackpot.

 There is only one way to gain an advantage at slots: choose the right machine.

-Want to learn how to play slots and actually win?
+Want to know how to play slots and actually win?
 Learn to read pay tables and calculate the game's expected return.
-This will help you pick the machines that maximize your bankroll.
+This will help you pick machines that maximize your bankroll.

 If you don't want to bother with charts and calculations, look up slot machine reviews to get other players' feedback.
 Often, these reviews include estimates of payback percentages for quick reference.

 Before you begin playing slots, it's helpful to understand how casinos use them to make money.